The Road to Trust: Building Enclaves within Confidential VMs: Evaluations

 \para{Linux/Unix nbench} Linux/Unix nbench is a benchmark suite that focuses on evaluating the performance of a computer system's CPU, FPU, and memory system~\cite{nbench}.
-It specifically excludes I/O operations and system calls from its measurements.
-We utilized an adapted version of nbench, namely SGX-NBench~\cite{sgx-nbench} to evaluate the computation and memory performance of \sysname.
-Notably, the adapted SGX-NBench involves a number of ECalls during the evaluation, making a fair comparison with nbench running on the native CVM difficult.
-Figure~\ref{fig:nbench} demonstrates that \sysname introduces an overhead of approximately 2.1\% on average over the baseline running in SGX simulation mode, which we believe mostly attributes to the timing difference of context switches.
+We utilized an adapted version of nbench, namely SGX-NBench~\cite{sgx-nbench} to evaluate the computation performance of \sysname.
+Fig.~\ref{fig:nbench} demonstrates that \sysname introduces an overhead of approximately 1.3\% on average over the baseline, which we believe mostly attributes to the context switches introduced by SGX-NBench during the evaluation.

-\para{Lmbench} Lmbench is a benchmark suite used to evaluate different aspects of system behavior, such as memory access speed, system call latency, and disk I/O performance.
-To measure the I/O performance of \sysname, we utilized the SGX version of Lmbench called SGX-bench~\cite{hasan2020port}.
-SGX-bench includes three test cases: \texttt{bw\_mem} for memory bandwidth evaluation, and \texttt{lat\_rand} and \texttt{lat\_syscall} for system call evaluation.
-We conducted 10,000 repetitions of each test case and calculated the average values.
-The memory buffer size for \texttt{bw\_mem} was set to 2 MB.
-The results are shown in Figure~\ref{fig:lmbench}, showing that the memory bandwidth is 98.7\% of the baseline and the measured system calls have negligible overhead.
-In evaluating the system call latency, the null system call was observed to consume approximately 0.0853 ms, making the context switches nearly imperceptible.
-These findings align with the evaluations conducted on Intel SGX~\cite{hasan2020port}.
+\para{Lmbench} Lmbench is a benchmark suite commonly employed to assess various aspects of system behavior.
+In our evaluation, we utilized the SGX version of Lmbench, known as SGX-bench~\cite{hasan2020port}, specifically employing the \texttt{bw\_mem} test to evaluate the memory bandwidth.
+We conducted 10,000 repetitions of the test and recorded the average values.
+The memory block size for every access was set to 2 MB.
+The results, presented in Fig.~\ref{fig:lmbench}, indicate that the memory bandwidth achieved is 98.7\% of the baseline.